My editor asked me to write a cover story for The Independent! She doesn't even realise that I'm a crummy writer....

 Wittels himself defined the phenomenon in the first Humblebrag Power List back in June: "A humblebrag is basically a specific type of bragging which masks the brag in a faux-humble guise.
 The false humility allows the offender to boast their 'achievements' without any sense of shame or guilt.
 Unfortunately/fortunately, humblebragging is very commonly used in our society and for some reason Twitter seems to be the perfect forum for people to do it."

-As well as celebrities like Oprah Winfrey, the winner of three of the four Humblebrag Power Lists so far is the decidedly non-famous Totes McGotes (not his real name, it's a line from Love You, Man), a man who lives in southern California, seems to have a successful business and is clearly the greatest humblebragger alive.
+As well as celebrities like Oprah Winfrey and Tila Tequila, the winner of three of the four Humblebrag Power Lists so far is the decidedly non-famous Totes McGotes (not his real name, it's a line from the movie I Love You, Man), a man who lives in southern California, seems to have a fairly successful business and is clearly the greatest humblebragger on the internet.
 Here are some of the examples that Wittels listed at Grantland: "I love that my non-college attending, growing-up-ghetto ass is talking $2.4m (£1.5m) ad budgets with a client today. #NoExcuses."

 "I just realised I've only showered in ONE of my FIVE showers since I've moved in here.
 This must change #totesproblems."